Let's look at

 § I told him I couldn't go and made up an excuse.

-'to make up' can also mean to forgive someone and become friendly with again after an argument.
+also mean to forgive someone and become friendly with again after an argument.

 § We had a huge argument and but made up later.